K-cermak/Enplated-Framework/README.md

 # Enplated
-## Simplify web development and its boring basics with Enplated framework
+## Simplify web development and its boring basics with Enplated framework.

 ### Why to use Enplated?
 - HTML variables